 If the database character set is UTF8, the DMU repository is installed in the validation mode and if you decide to migrate the database to AL32UTF8, you must uninstall the repository and install it again, selecting the migration mode.

-You can create a diagnostic package for later analysis by Oracle to help resolve any problems that occurred while using the DMU.
-This package is a jar file that contains a project log file, a scan report, and a datapump dump file containing current and any archived DMU repository tables.
+This package is a jar file that contains a project log file, a scan report, and an Oracle Data Pump dump file containing current and any archived DMU repository tables.

 To create a diagnostic package:

 - From the Tools menu, click Create Diagnostic Package.
 Figure 4-42 is displayed.

 Figure 4-43 Diagnostic Package Wizard - Package Content

 Description of "Figure 4-43 Diagnostic Package Wizard - Package Content"

 - Click Next.
 Figure 4-44 is displayed.